deankeinan/SouthPark-rnn/README.md

 After 19 seasons, you still see occasional strings of nonsense text mid-dialogue even at lower temperatures.
 Part of this I'm attributing to the inclusion of songs and emotive phrasing in the data. (i.e "But mommmm!")

 I see a few methods of getting more satisfying results and most of them involve manipulating the data to narrow the view of the training model.
--Limiting the data to one character (Cartman, for example) -Removing non-major characters lines
+- Limiting the data to one character (Cartman, for example)
+- Removing non-major characters lines
--Removing songs and non-english words
+- Removing songs and non-english words

 With more research into making my own RNN for this type of project, maybe I could gear one specifically to deal with the caveats of reading scripts with multiple characters.